Invitational Tournament Sanctions/Travel Permits

 A “sanctioned event or activity” is one which: is authorized by a USA Hockey organization; is played under the Playing Rules of USA Hockey; has all members (players and coaches) properly registered; and is officiated by properly registered and certified USA Hockey officials.
 All normal ice hockey-related activities, such as games, practices and scrimmages, between properly registered USA hockey teams are automatically sanctioned.
 USA Hockey does not sanction games or practices against non-registered teams/leagues, unless a District Risk Manager and Registrar agree to issue a Special Event Sanction.

 All properly registered players (or coaches and officials) are covered while participating in a USA Hockey “sanctioned event” or activity, which includes USA Hockey tournaments.
 If a tournament is not a USA Hockey “sanctioned event;” there is no coverage in effect from USA Hockey’s insurance.
-To sanction an Invitational Tournament, complete the Invitational Tournament Application attach a copy of the tournament rules and a check payable to USA Hockey in the amount of $250.00 for US/Canadian teams and $50.00 payable to Rocky Mountain District mail both checks to Darla Thompson.
-3216 St. Bridges Drive, Plano, Texas 75093.
+To sanction an Invitational Tournament, complete the Invitational Tournament Application, send the tournament rules and checks to your State Registrar.
+One check payable to USA Hockey in the amount of $250.00 for US/Canadian teams and one $50.00 payable to Rocky Mountain District.
 If you Affiliate collects an Affiliate fee send the check to your Associate Registrar in your Affiliate.

 "Try Hockey for Free Day Sanctioning.
 The process for sanctioning and to keep it consistent for all Try Hockey Events, sanctioning will be done solely through the Try Hockey For Free Portal and vetted by the Program Services staff.
 A special event sanction form will no longer be required by associations for Try Hockey events.

 This sanctioning process is already in place for the USA Hockey national try hockey dates, but will now include custom dates.
 As a reminder, associations are always welcome and encouraged to use the portal for custom dates.
 If additional information is required on any association's event request, program services staff will contact the appropriate registrar.